Provi-dence/Jundrel-Alonzo/README.md

 # Jundrel-Alonzo

 Hello my name is Jundrel Alonzo.
-I'm currently learning html and css for academic purpose and for the future glory.
+I'm currently learning html and css for academic purpose and for the future glory!